 Last but not least, WATER!
 H20 has been my life saver.
 Being hydrated has helped with my milk supply, my system being regular and generally just feeling better.
 I down about 9-10 glasses a day and the results are amazing.

 Please note, the above are not my suggestions on how you should cope with a c section.
 It’s very important to go at your own pace and do what your body needs every step of the way.
+Every body is built different.
+Every mom has a different level of support at home (which will help a lot when it comes recovery).
+Every person has different mental/physical capabilities.
 I simply wanted to share my own conditions and let any woman who might be in the same boat get an idea of how I managed post delivery.
 Hope it helped, even if in the slightest. =)